-The rate of change of motion is directly proportional to the applied force and the change takes place in the direction in which the force acts.
+The change in motion of an object is directly related to the force applied, and this change occurs in the same direction as the applied force.

 From this law, we will obtain the measurement of force.